xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

-- [ ] I've introduced a bug where UnitInfo is visible while units move.
-  I would guess has something to do with some aggressive update schedule I put in while working of FactoryMenu.

 - [ ] Multi-controller support.
   - [ ] Board Players, or some association, knows the boardplayer-to-controller mappings.
   - [ ] Controller Proxy's context is switched to the new controller on turn change.